isaacs/node-lru-cache/README.md

 value is resolved.
 For example, a DNS cache may update the TTL based on the value returned from a remote DNS server by changing `options.ttl` in the `fetchMethod`.

+### `fetchContext`

+Arbitrary data that can be passed to the `fetchMethod` as the `context` option.

+Note that this will only be relevant when the `cache.fetch()` call needs to call `fetchMethod()`.
+Thus, any data which will meaningfully vary the fetch response needs to be present in the key.
+This is primarily intended for including `x-request-id` headers and the like for debugging purposes, which do not affect the `fetchMethod()` response.

 ### `noDeleteOnFetchRejection`